 The dream that carried Joseph throughout the 1930s, 1940s, and 1950s took on a greater meaning in the 1960s when he welcomed his son, Lewis, into the business.
 Fresh out of college and his three-year service as an Officer in the United States Air Force, Lewis was proud to join his father and bring his unique skill set back to his beloved hometown.
-Rhinebeck would soon reap the benefits of Lewis’ impact as Ruge’s Automotive set its sights on expanding once again.
+Rhinebeck would soon reap the benefits of Lewis’ impact as Ruge’s Auto set its sights on expanding once again.

 Lewis saw a unique opportunity to take the family business even further in the 1970s.
 He saw the potential market for a smaller, more efficient economy car.
 Answering that need meant investing in another automotive brand, a risk that Lewis was willing to take to continue his father’s legacy.
-In 1970, Ruge's Automotive made history as one of the first Subaru dealers in the United States.
+In 1970, Ruge's Auto made history as one of the first Subaru dealers in the United States.
 The risk was worth the reward, with the historic gas shortage that followed sending Americans desperate for the wildly efficient and practical Subaru lineup.

 The success of the Subaru lineup gave Lewis plenty of reason to celebrate.
 Yet, he chose to follow in his father’s footsteps in another way by giving back to his community.
 During this time, Lewis and his wife, Charlotte, focused on building the business and raising their three daughters––Kristin, Gretchen, and Erica.
 They instilled in their daughters the same philanthropy Joseph instilled in Lewis as a child.
 Together, Lewis and his wife raised the next generation of the Ruge family and further established their reputation as a family deeply committed to serving the community and leaving the world a better place through volunteerism and generosity.

-Ruge’s Automotive turned a corner in the late 1980s and early 1990s when it added another dealership to the lineup and opened a Chrysler Plymouth Dodge location in the town of Red Hook.
+Ruge’s Auto turned a corner in the late 1980s and early 1990s when it added another dealership to the lineup and opened a Chrysler Plymouth Dodge location in the town of Red Hook.
 Within four years, the dealership’s success prompted Lewis to expand again by opening a wholesale parts and accessories store that not only served the dealership but made a vast impact on the community by giving jobs to locals.
 Once again, Joseph’s legacy as an industry leader in the Hudson River Valley continued in a new direction.

-By the late 1990s, the increasing demand for Subaru earned Ruge’s Automotive another wave of success that inspired Lewis to update the dealership to better accommodate customers throughout the area.
-As a result, Ruge’s Automotive moved across the street from its original Oldsmobile location into a state-of-the-art showroom in 1997.
+By the late 1990s, the increasing demand for Subaru earned Ruge’s Auto another wave of success that inspired Lewis to update the dealership to better accommodate customers throughout the area.
+As a result, Ruge’s Auto moved across the street from its original Oldsmobile location into a state-of-the-art showroom in 1997.
 Just as Beekman Arms was a pillar of the community in the mid-1930s when Joseph opened his fueling station, Ruge’s new showroom became a pillar of Rhinebeck and a symbol of the family’s contributions to their beloved New York hometown.

-Today, the state-of-the-art showroom is home to Ruge’s Subaru and is one of four dealerships that are part of Ruge’s Automotive.
+Today, the state-of-the-art showroom is home to Ruge’s Subaru and is one of four dealerships that are part of Ruge’s Auto Group.
 The family-owned and operated business added a Chevrolet dealership with the 2016 purchase of Audia Motor Sales and a Ford dealership with the 2020 purchase of Rhinebeck Ford, conveniently located down the road from Ruge’s Chrysler Dodge Jeep Ram.
 These dealerships offer something unique to the community and are forever tied to the young man who started it all with a Sunoco gas station in 1935.

 Joseph’s legacy continues today under the guidance of third-generation owner Kristin Ruge Hutchins, Lewis' oldest daughter and Joseph's granddaughter.
 Kristin is proud to take her father’s place at the helm of the family business, bringing a lifetime appreciation for cars, a passion for Rhinebeck, and a keen attention to detail to the company.
-As a result, she’s established Ruge’s Automotive as one of the area’s top employers, where every employee has the opportunity for ongoing professional and personal development.
+As a result, she’s established Ruge’s Auto Group as one of the area’s top employers, where every employee has the opportunity for ongoing professional and personal development.
 For Kristin, her methods are simple: happy and fulfilled employees make for happy and fulfilled customers, which is precisely what her grandfather set out to accomplish nearly a century ago.

-Ruge’s Automotive is proud to expand Joseph’s vision and serve customers throughout Rhinebeck and beyond.
+Ruge’s Auto Group is proud to expand Joseph’s vision and serve customers throughout Rhinebeck and beyond.
 We have a history of weathering every storm, from gas shortages to changing trends and troubled times, with automakers like Stellantis and General Motors.
 These storms have taught us valuable lessons, like the importance of evolving our business model and the significance of never losing sight of what truly matters––our family of customers.
 Because of you and our strong ties to Rhinebeck, we always come out on the other side, a feat we also attribute to our steady foundation and the small-town values that guide every aspect of our business.

 Our commitment to our customers and our efforts to fulfill our promise to deliver a small-town feel with big-brand appeal is at the forefront of everything we do.
-Because of this, Ruge’s Automotive has become a pillar of the community and made a lasting impact on Rhinebeck and the surrounding communities.
+Because of this, Ruge’s Auto Group has become a pillar of the community and made a lasting impact on Rhinebeck and the surrounding communities.
 We have no doubt that Joseph would be incredibly proud to see his dream reach new heights, legions beyond what he ever imagined.